-- NEW: California action won't affect upcoming Belmont Stakes, New York official says
+- California action won't affect upcoming Belmont Stakes, New York official says

 - Doug O'Neill trained Kentucky Derby and Preakness winner I'll Have Another